This page provides figures for ‘accruals’ or the number of people ‘recruited’ to cancer trials in Ireland.

 What are the latest figures?

-The figures below relate to the first six months of 2021, until June 30th.
+The figures below relate to the full year of 2021, from January 1st – December 31st.
 They include every type of trial, Clinical Trials (interventional / drug trials / combination drug and radiotherapy trials), radiotherapy trials, medical devices, translational trials (biomarker and observational studies) and registries.
 The numbers also include academic and industry trials.
 The data for the same period in 2020 is included for comparative purposes.

 |STUDY TYPE||Total for 2021||vs. 2020||Non-CTRIAL 2021||vs. 2020||CTRIAL 2021||vs. 2020|

 This refers to studies that have a Cancer Trials Ireland code, because it is a study in which we play an active part, or because it is a study we have ‘adopted’ into our portfolio, in order to include it in DSSG meeting discussions, and for other reasons.